Whether you are starting your career or looking to change jobs, working with a career specialist can help you to achieve your goals.

-To get hired in your industry, you'll need to be prepared to be successful in your work and you'll need to find a job that fits.
+To get hired in your industry, you'll need to be prepared to be successful in your work and find a job that fits.
 To learn more about preparing for your career, review the career development model.
-Also, be realistic about what you are qualified to do.
-Talk with a career counselor, your advisor, or alumni in the field to learn about jobs you can do.
+Be realistic about what you are qualified to do, and talk with a career counselor, your advisor, or alumni in the field to learn about jobs you can do.

-Whether your company doesn't have options for advancement or you just need a new opportunity, networking is the way to go for finding job openings.
+Whether your company doesn't have options for advancement or you just need a new opportunity, networking is the way to find job openings.
 LinkedIn, alumni events, and informational interviews can help you to build new professional relationships.

-There are many factors to consider when you are considering a career change, such as your skills and qualifications, job requirements, graduate school, and calling and vocation.
+There are many factors to consider when you are thinking about a career change: your skills and qualifications, job requirements, graduate school, calling and vocation.
 Career specialists can meet with you throughout your career to help you to explore your options.

 Search for a Position

-As you search for a job, keep in mind that most jobs are not posted.
-Instead, asking your connections for leads and building new professional relationships through networking will likely lead to your position.
+As you search for a job, keep in mind that many jobs are not posted.
+Ask your connections for leads and build new professional relationships through networking that will lead to a position.

 - Set employment goals